 Big Sur is blessed with four beautiful state parks, and each has something special on offer.
 From within these state parks, one can experience the quintessential Big Sur Coast, epic day hikes, redwoods, waterfalls, and, of course, some of the best Big Sur camping spots imaginable.

-Since camping on the PCH is illegal (and camping on certain Forest Service roads is too), state park campgrounds offer up a stress-free alternative to free guerrilla camping.
+Since camping on Highway 1 is illegal (and camping on certain Forest Service roads is too), state park campgrounds offer up a stress-free alternative to free guerrilla camping.

 The campsites are located in beautiful places, often with stunning views of the Pacific ocean, forest, or mountains.
 The only catch?
 They can be crowded as hell and of course, you need to pay.

 For most paid campsites, booking your campsite in advance is 100% necessary.
 If you wait to the last minute to book a Big Sur state park campground, I can pretty much guarantee you won’t get a spot.
 In the summer, the state park campgrounds are booked out every night, often months in advance.